When the winter is over and the cherry blossoms come into bloom, a big event is held in Inuyama, Aichi prefecture.

 It seems that there is a possibility of a fire in the worst case, fire extinguishers are always ready in YAMA to prepare for any chance.

-Point3: Brave drawing of YAMA : DONDEN and SHAGIRI
+Point3: Powerful movements of YAMA : DONDEN and SHAGIRI

-When YAMAs are towed, a special technique called “DONDEN” and “SHAGIRI” will be done out in order to change direction at the narrow castle town.
+When YAMAs are towed, a special technique called “DONDEN” and “SHAGIRI” will be done out in order to change direction in the narrow castle town.

 Timetable of DONDEN